Sadeal/Network-Latency-Equalizer/README.md

 ping_set <steamID64|part_user_name|slot/id] <ping> // set required user needed ping
 ping_clear // clears all setted pings
-ping_list // shows all users that were affected by manual ping setter
+ping_list // shows all users that were affected by manual ping setter ping_all <ping> // sets all ping to <ping>.
+Ignores previous ping_set, but not ping_set after ping_all. ping_all 0 will clear all affected clients but not from ping_set
 ```